Piyush42/hello/index.md

 layout: home
 ---

 👋 I am an entrepreneur focused on product and GTM.
-Recently I was at Stripe focused on GTM in APAC.
-I have worked at other scaleups like TransferWise (~4 years) and other startups.
+Recently I was at Stripe focused on GTM/product in Asia Pacific for four years.
+Before that I was at another fintech, Wise (fka TransferWise) for another four years working on prouct and growth (launching new countries/products).

 In university, I spent more time working on startups than studying.
 Since then I've been working with startups and sacled across Singapore, Silicon Valley, and Europe.